mims-harvard/CUREBench/tutorials/gpt_oss_20b_info/tutorial_gptoss20b.md

 > ```

 ### Test 1 → Dry-run with ToolUniverse
-* Loads 215 biomedical tools from ToolUniverse.
+* Verifies GPT-OSS-20B can load and tokenize ToolUniverse's 215 biomedical tools.
-* Verifies Harmony schema wiring (applies tokenizer/template but does not generate).
+* Verifies Harmony schema wiring (applies tokenizer/template and loads into GPU but does not generate).
 * Example output:

 ```